 Suddenly price broke above the moving averages while the MACD lines crossed above 0 and also separated further.
 This can be a signal of new uptrend.

 As with most of the indicators, we probably don’t need them when we read momentum information directly from the charts.
-But indicators can be a great tool for building confidence and to create objectivity in our trading.
+But indicators can be a great tool for building confidence and creating objectivity in our trading.

 However, never let anyone tell you that indicators don’t work.
 Yes they do!
 It depends upon you how you use them.